kiki-le-singe/react-redux-boilerplate/README.md

 > I started this project to learn tools like [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux), [Webpack](https://webpack.github.io/), [babeljs.io](https://babeljs.io/), [ES6/ES2015](https://babeljs.io/docs/learn-es2015/)...
 I did it mainly for fun.
 And then I used it as Boilerplate for my React|Redux projects.
 So don't worry it works :p.
 It's not perfect but it works :).

+> If you are interested about isomorphic/universal rendering, you should take a look at this repo: [React Redux Universal Boilerplate](https://github.com/kiki-le-singe/react-redux-universal-boilerplate).

 > Enjoy it! :)

 ## Requirements